internalfx/rethinkdbfs-spec/README.md

 If either ‘start’ or ‘end’ is invalid, drivers MUST raise an error.
 These values are considered invalid if they are negative, greater than the file length, or if ‘start’ is greater than ‘end’.

-When performing partial reads, drivers SHOULD use the file’s ‘chunkSize’ to calculate which chunks contain the desired section and avoid reading unneeded documents from the ‘chunks’ collection.
+When performing partial reads, drivers SHOULD use the file’s ‘chunkSize’ to calculate which chunks contain the desired section and avoid reading unneeded documents from the ‘chunks’ table.

 ## Renaming stored files